Bespoke mechanic Yeet exclusive 9 min read

 Bet limits (min / max)Pending in current cycleYeet has standard catalogue-wide limits but per-Coin-Race not disclosed

 This is the honest data state.
 The fairness machinery is verified; the per-game numbers are pending until Yeet publishes them or until our next-cycle reproduction confirms exact values.
-We do not invent RTP figures we cannot verify.
+We do not invent the Yeet Coin Race RTP we cannot independently confirm.

 How Yeet Coin Race compares to standard Crash and Dice